DexterHuang/Arclight-City/contribution/en/tutorial/stock-market.md

 ## What are some trading tips?
 - **Diversify**: Don't put all your money in one stock
 - **Monitor trends**: Use the price charts to analyze historical performance
-- **Time your trades**: Be mindful of the 20-minute sell cooldown
 - **Keep cash reserves**: Maintain some Eurodollars for new opportunities
 - **Start small**: Learn the market patterns before making large investments

 ## What happens to my stocks if I'm mugged or arrested?
-When you lose a PvP encounter (either by being mugged or arrested), you'll lose a percentage of your stock holdings.
-The system rounds up any fractional shares - for example, if the penalty calculates to 1.1 shares, you'll lose 2 shares.
-These shares are immediately liquidated at current market prices, with the standard PvP tax deducted before the attacker receives the proceeds.
+When you lose a PvP encounter, your stock holdings may be at risk depending on the type of encounter:

+**Arrests (Citizen's Arrest):**
+- **100% chance**: The ACPD will always seize a percentage of your stock holdings when you're arrested
+- **Asset forfeiture**: Seized shares are immediately liquidated and the proceeds go to the arresting player (minus PvP tax)

+**Mugging:**
+- **Chance-based system**: Stock theft is not guaranteed - it depends on whether the attacker successfully hacks your portfolio
+- **Lower probability**: Mugging attempts have a lower chance of successful stock theft compared to arrests

+**General mechanics for both:**
+- **Lower loss rate**: The percentage of stocks lost is lower than your Eurodollar loss percentage
+- **Rounded up losses**: If you lose fractional shares (e.g., 1.1 shares), the system rounds up to the next whole number (2 shares)
+- **Immediate liquidation**: Stolen/seized shares are instantly sold at current market prices
+- **Attacker receives proceeds**: The attacker gets the cash value of your liquidated stocks, minus the standard PvP tax

-**Important**: When losing a PvP encounter, the percentage of stocks lost is same as your Eurodollar loss percentage.
-However, unlike Eurodollars which have a 10,000 cap, stock losses have no upper limit. on the upside, stocks offer potential market gains and a more discreet wealth storage option.
+**Important**: Unlike Eurodollars which have a 10,000 loss cap, stock losses have no upper limit.
+However, the generally lower loss rates and chance-based nature (for mugging) plus that it is a more covert way to store your wealth make stocks a interesting option for wealth storage.

 ---
 **Legal Disclaimer**: